Tips to make the most out of your Engagement Session

 THE ROMANTIC STYLE

 If you’re hoping for a more romantic style of session that includes “light” and “dreamy” colors, you can make outfit choices that will steer your session into something softer and more lovey-dovey!
-It’s important to note that you do not need to implement all of these things to have a light and dreamy style to your video, but the more ingredients you include, the more romantic it will be:
+It’s important to note that you do not need to implement all of these things to have a light and dreamy style to your photos/video, but the more ingredients you include, the more romantic it will come across:

 Neutral Colors : Blushes, tans, light pinks, faint blues, light minty teals, creams, grays, and whites will result in more of a romantic and dreamy look in your images.

-Long, Flowy Skirts/Dresses : Dresses and skirts with feminine ruffles, multiple layers of fabric and the ability to blow and move in the wind will always film beautifully!
+Long, Flowy Dresses vs. Curated Casual : Effortless dresses and skirts with feminine ruffles, multiple layers of fabric and the ability to blow and move in the wind will always capture beautifully!
 You would be amazed at how impactful moving fabric softens a scene.
+On the flip side, more casual clothing allows for a cozy romantic feeling that can allow your bond together to look easy and natural.
+Plus, casual attire allows you the freedom to move and play in an effortless way!

-Khakis vs. Jeans : If you really want your footage to be as bright as possible, consider having your partner wear lighter pants instead of dark dress pants or dark jeans.
+Khakis vs. Jeans : If you really want your photos/video to be as bright as possible, consider having your partner wear lighter pants instead of dark dress pants or dark jeans.

 THE BOLD STYLE